-Property Type Value Type
+Property type Value type

 PtypMultipleInteger16 PtypInteger16

 PtypMultipleInteger32 PtypInteger32

 PtypMultipleFloating32 PtypFloating32

 PtypMultipleFloating64 PtypFloating64

 PtypMultipleCurrency PtypCurrency

-PtypMultipleFloatingTime PtypFloatingTime
+Ptyp Multiple Floating Time PtypFloatingTime

+Property type Value type

 PtypMultipleTime PtypTime

+PtypMultipleGuid PtypGuid

-PtypMultipleGuid PtypGuid PtypMultipleInteger64 PtypInteger64
+PtypMultipleInteger64 PtypInteger64

-Table: Fixed Length Multi-Valued Property types
+Table: Fixed Length Multi-Valued property types

-All values of a fixed length multi-valued property MUST be stored in one stream.
+All values of a fixed length multi-valued property are stored in one stream.
 The name of that stream is determined by the property's property tag.
 The stream name is created by prefixing a string containing the hexadecimal representation of the property with the string "substg1.0".
-For example, if the property tag is PidTagScheduleInfoMonthsBusy [MS-OXPROPS], the name of the stream MUST be "substg1.0_68531003", where 68531003 is the hexadecimal representation of PidTagScheduleInfoMonthsBusy.
+For example, if the property tag is PidTagScheduleInfoMonthsBusy[MS-OXPROPS], the name of the stream is "substg1.0_68531003", where 68531003 is the hexadecimal representation of PidTagScheduleInfoMonthsBusy.

-The values associated with the fixed length multi-valued property MUST be stored in the stream contiguously like an array.
+The values associated with the fixed length multi-valued property are stored in the stream contiguously like an array.